vbodenstein/Chaotic-Pendulum-Encryption/README.md

 # Chaotic-Pendulum-Encrytion
 This is the project page for our Chatoic Pendulum Encrytion system.
 A driven double pendulum is by nature a chaotic system, meaning it is highly dependent on, and sensitive, to initial conditions.
 Utilizing this fact, we can extract sequences of numbers producing a randomized key.
 Each time the pendulum starts, it’s path will be different unless the starting conditions are exactly identical.
 In a physical system however, this is nearly impossible, making it an interesting case for encryption.
-Using hall affect sensors we will detect when the pendulum passes certain positions and use this to encode a cipher.
+Using hall affect sensors we detect when the pendulum passes certain positions and use this to encode a cipher.